 Elkem’s Code of conduct apply to all Elkem employees.

 The guidelines include topics such as each employee’s responsibility for

 - ensuring that Elkem maintains a high EHS standard

 - ensuring that discrimination and harassment do not occur

 - accuracy in public reporting

 A basic principle is that all employees shall comply with and respect laws wherever they are.
 All Elkem employees must sign the Code of conduct.

 Elkem welcomes the requirements of section number 54 of the Modern slavery act.
 Elkem reports annually on the steps taken yearly to ensure that slavery and human trafficking are not occurring in our business nor in our supply chains.

 This is Elkem's first public statement addressing the requirements of the new Modern Slavery Act.
 However, respect for human rights, including the prohibition of forced labour and slavery, has for many years been included in key policy documents that apply group wide.
 Elkem is signatory to UN Global Compact.

-Download our Modern slavery act statement here.
+Download our most recent Modern Slavery Act here.